Epoch to Date

 Common mistakes when converting epoch time

-The most frequent errors when working with Unix timestamps:
+The most frequent errors when converting Unix timestamps:

 • Forgetting to multiply seconds by 1000 in JavaScript — new Date(1700000000) gives the year 1970, not 2023